mwoodson1/deep-learning-gcloud-setup/README.md

 # What is Google Cloud
+Google Cloud is a clout computing platform that offers hosting on the same supporting infrastructure that is used internally at Google.
+In addition to hosting, Google Cloud provides a suite of services useful for developers such as cloud storage, dats storage, computer vision API's, translation API's, and many other tools.
+Two tools of particular use for deep learning are Google Cloud's compute engine and Cloud ML service.

 # Who should use it
 Google Cloud does provide valuable cloud compute services but for deep learning,